org-trello/org-trello/README.md

 - C-c o s - Synchronize the org-mode file to the trello board (org-mode -> trello).
 - C-c o S - Synchronize the org-mode file from the trello board (trello -> org-mode).
 - C-c o k - Kill the entity (and its arborescence tree).
+- C-c o d - Simple routine to check that the setup is ok.
+If everything is ok, will simply display 'Setup ok!'
 - C-c o h - This help message.

 # Use cases

 ## Setup